aldoanizio/Mako-Authentication-Class/README.md

     :: Possibity to define login field (eg: login, email, nickname).
     :: Possibity to define pass field (eg: pass, password).
+    :: Possibity to define table primary key used to store on Session and Cookie (Use "id" by default)
+    :: Store Encrypted data in session and cookie
     :: Create multiples auth areas, and one of them with their own configs (eg: admin, users, members)